Key Takeaways

 Mud Dauber Nest Characteristics

 DANGER LEVEL: LOW.
-Mud daubers rarely sting—they're not defending a colony.
-They're actually beneficial because they hunt and paralyze spiders (including black widows) to feed their larvae.
+Mud daubers rarely sting because they are not defending a colony.
+They are actually beneficial.
+They hunt and paralyze spiders (including black widows) to feed their larvae.
+If you want fewer hobo and widow spiders in your Boise garage, leave the mud tubes alone.

 - Made of mud tubes (not paper)